dreadl0ck/netcap/cmd/dump/README.md

 ## Description

-Output can be formatted as Table or separated by tabs or a custom separator string.
+Output can be formatted as Table or separated by tabs, or a custom separator string.
 Export to CSV and JSON is possible, for CSV fields can be filtered.

 Read more about this tool in the documentation: https://docs.netcap.io